apache/flink/docs/apis/batch/libs/table.md

 ## Java Table API

-When using Java, Tables can be converted to and from DataSet and DataStream using `TableEnvironment`.
+When using Java, Tables can be converted to and from DataSet using `TableEnvironment`.
 This example is equivalent to the above Scala Example:

 {% highlight java %}